mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 app          lib          vendor
 {% endhighlight %}

-And, yep, just standard: it's got loads of specs, it's been set up with Capistrano but it hasn't been deployed yet and it's now ready to go to its first server.

-So we'll run our specs...
+It has a complete test suite, has been set up with Capistrano but has not been deployed yet.
+First, let's make sure all the tests pass...

 {% highlight console %}
 $ bundle exec rspec spec